0xAX/linux-insides/Interrupts/linux-interrupts-9.md

     invoke_softirq();
 ```

 that executes the `__do_softirq` too.
 So what do we have in summary.
 Each `softirq` goes through the following stages: Registration of a `softirq` with the `open_softirq` function.
 Activation of a `softirq` by marking it as deferred with the `raise_softirq` function.
-After this, all marked `softirqs` will be r in the next time the Linux kernel schedules a round of executions of deferrable functions.
+After this, all marked `softirqs` will be triggered in the next time the Linux kernel schedules a round of executions of deferrable functions.
 And execution of the deferred functions that have the same type.

 As I already wrote, the `softirqs` are statically allocated and it is a problem for a kernel module that can be loaded.
 The second concept that built on top of `softirq` -- the `tasklets` solves this problem.